kiyoshi-work/app-server/README.md

   - Authorization game server using Colyseus: Manages game session authentication, ensures real-time synchronization of game state with clients.
   - Turn-based game lifecycle framework: Provides structure for implementing core game loop for turn-based games

+- **Resilience Patterns**
+  - Reliable patterns for building resilient applications using `nestjs-resilience`: Provides strategies to ensure that application can handle failures and recover quickly, improving the reliability and fault-tolerance of services.

 ### 3. Data Layer

 This layer manages data storage and retrieval across multiple databases: